COVID-19 cases climbing, wiping out months of progress

 And vaccinated people are still not in the clear.
 Shri Amarnath said her father got sick during a business trip to Georgia just before his Aug.
 31 retirement and had to miss his last day of work and retirement festivities.

 After he had been symptom-free for 48 hours, the family left for a lake house in Tennessee.
 Everyone was vaccinated.
-But Amarnath’s mother started feeling sick during the trip and has now tested positive.
+But Amarnath’s mother started feeling sick during the trip and tested positive.

 Everyone else is quarantining and planning to get tested or retested, said Amaranth, who lives in Indianapolis.